DiffyA/DataStructuresAndAlgorithms/README.md

       SListCircular.java
       SListTail.java
       Test.java
+      SListInteger.java (Exercise 6)

   Single-linked lists are managed using nodes.
 These type of lists have a fixed firstNode, which will be the starting point for every other node needed.
 Every element in the list is retrieved, created or deleted using nodes.
 Nodes are objects which contain a generic type element, and have a nextNode attribute which points to the following node.
 This pointer is what allows us to modify the list.
 A node that points to null is the last element in the list (not the case for circular lists), and a node that is not pointed to by any other node is deleted from the list, as there is no way to access said node.

   Circular lists do not contain a node that points to null.
 This last element will simply point to the first element.

   Tail lists store the first node and the last node of the list.

+Exercise 6: SListInteger

+  Implementation of the SListInteger class that extendes the SList class.
+In it are included methods used to calculate the sum of all the numbers in the list and another which will return the even numbers of the list.